 Principle 8.
 Involvement of mediators and arbitrators.
 It is recommended to appoint independent mediators when a lack of trust or potential miscommunications between the parties may hinder reaching an agreement that could be beneficial for the debtor and its creditors.
-It is also recommended to include the possibility of submitting to arbitration any disputes arising between the parties during the negotiating of the out-of-court workout.
+It is also recommended to include the possibility of submitting to arbitration any disputes arising between the parties during the negotiation of the out-of-court workout.

 Principle 9.
-Remuneration of professionals involved.
-It is recommended that, at the beginning of negotiations, the terms of the remuneration for the professionals involved be established and that any other expenses that may arise until the out-of-court workout is reached be budgeted.
+Remuneration of professionals.
+At the beginning of the negotiations, it is recommended to establish the terms of the remuneration for the professionals involved in the restructuring and budget any other expenses that may arise until the out-of-court workout is reached.
 It is also recommended to agree on the allocation of fees for other professionals, including mediators and other independent experts, as well as other costs resulting from professional services provided to debtors and creditors.
 Unless otherwise agreed by the parties, it is recommended that the expenses incurred from the involvement of mediators and independent experts acting in the collective interest of the debtor and its creditors, as well as the fees received by any potential advisors to the creditors' committee (if one exists), be borne by the debtor.
-Furthermore, it is recommended that the legal and financial advisory expenses provided individually to the debtor or each of the creditors be borne by each party that engages those professional services.
+Furthermore, it is recommended that the expenses associated with the legal and financial advice provided individually to the debtor or to each of the creditors be borne by the party that requests those professional services.